 (7) School districts and charter schools shall have available upon request by the superintendent of public instruction and for audit purposes, such documentation as necessary to support all data reported to the superintendent of public instruction pursuant to this chapter.

+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.

+[Proposed change.]

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.[Because WAC 392-121-280 is lengthy and detailed, this handbook presents its individual provisions in a text box where the subject matter is discussed.]
+[Because WAC 392-121-280 is lengthy and detailed, this handbook presents its individual provisions in a text box where the subject matter is discussed.]

 Certificated instructional personnel data which impact apportionment of state moneys are: